 Small slices of toast, spread with pimento cheese and topped with a bit of crisp bacon and a leaf or two of celery make a superb appetizer.
 Pimento cheese sandwiches with bacon and tomato are terrific, too.
 I like them grilled, but they’re actually very good toasted, as well.
 As for the bacon, I’d go for Broadbent’s, Edwards’ or Burger’s: nice and meaty and smoky, but not so much so that they overpower the cheese.

 We make a pimento cheese macaroni and cheese at the Roadhouse that’s at its best topped with chopped bits of crisp bacon.
 This is also outstanding on a burger—not really melted, just softened up a bit from the heat of the meat.
-If that’s where you’re headed, I’d go for a couple of slices of Arkansas peppered bacon, along with a little bit of chopped celery leaf to lighten the whole thing up ju
+If that’s where you’re headed, I’d go for a couple of slices of Arkansas peppered bacon, along with a little bit of chopped celery leaf to lighten the whole thing up just a touch.

 - 1/2 pound sharp cheddar, coarsely grated (we use the two-year-old raw milk cheddar from Grafton Village)

 - 1 cup mayonnaise, I prefer Hellman’s up here.
 Out West the same mayo is sold under the brand name Best Foods